Kevin-Heidorn/university-project/README.md

 # university project
-This project was created by Zheng Poi King, Kevin Christian Teixeira Heidorn, Vinicius Paola and Leon.
+Author Zheng, Leon, Kevin Heidorn, Vinícius Paula
 What is it?
 The project is basically the addition, removal and replacement of a persona